-First of all, I would like to express my profound gratitude to my supervisor, Professor Ted Briscoe, for his constant support and encouragement throughout the course of my research.
+First and foremost, I would like to express my profound gratitude to my supervisor, Ted Briscoe, for his constant support and encouragement throughout the course of my research.
 This work would not have been possible without his invaluable guidance and advice.

-I am very grateful to my examiners, Ann Copestake and Stephen Pulman, for their knowledgeable comments and invaluable feedback.
-I am also thankful to my colleagues at the Natural Language and Information Processing research group for the useful feedback and suggestions.
-In particular, I would like to express my gratitude to Øistein Andersen, Helen Yannakoudakis, Andrew Caines, Tamara Polajnar, Aurelie Herbelot, and Eva Vecchi.
-I am grateful to Paula Buttery and Stephen Clark for giving early feedback on my work.
-I would also like to thank Diane Nicholls for helping with learner data annotation and providing valuable suggestions.
+I am immensely grateful to my examiners, Ann Copestake and Stephen Pulman, for providing their advice and constructive feedback on the final version of the dissertation.
+I am also thankful to my colleagues at the Natural Language and Information Processing research group for the insightful and inspiring discussions over these years.
+In particular, I would like to express my gratitude to Øistein Andersen, Helen Yannakoudakis, Andrew Caines, Tamara Polajnar, Aurelie Herbelot, Eva Vecchi, Marek Rei, Mariano Felice and Zheng Yuan.
+I would like to thank Paula Buttery and Stephen Clark for giving early feedback on my work and helping to shape this research at the early stages.
+Special acknowledgement goes to Diane Nicholls for annotating the learner data and offering her expertise and advice, and to Øistein Andersen for his invaluable help in learner data annotation, among other things, and for providing his guidance.

-I would like to acknowledge Cambridge Assessment and Cambridge University Press for permission to use learner data and making this research possible.
-My studies have been funded by the Cambridge Trusts and Cambridge Assessment, and I am grateful to them for giving me the opportunity to pursue a degree in Cambridge.
-I am also thankful to the Computer Laboratory and St. John's College for supporting my conference attendance.
+I would like to acknowledge Cambridge Assessment and Cambridge University Press for granting permission to use learner data and making this research possible.
+My studies have been funded by the Cambridge Trusts and Cambridge Assessment, and I am extremely grateful to them for giving me the opportunity to conduct my research in Cambridge.
+I am also very thankful to the Computer Laboratory, St. John's College and Cambridge Assessment for supporting my conference attendance.

-Finally, my warmest thanks to my family and friends for their support and encouragement.
+Finally, my profound thanks to my family and friends for their faith in me, their incessant love and support.